-At times, in this work, we might lose someone to suicide.
-It is important to take stock of the effect that a suicide loss can have on your own sense of well-being, as well as on your colleagues, your organization, and on the family and larger community.
-We will focus the next section on taking care of yourself and on strategies to implement for postvention care of a team.
+It is important to take stock of the effect that a suicide loss can have on your own sense of well-being, as well as on your colleagues, your organization, and on the family of your client.
+We will focus the next section on taking care of yourself and on organizational strategies to implement for postvention care of a professional team.
 We will discuss ways to support family members in Module 7.

-- " If you are impacted by a suicide loss, remember everyone copes and responds in their own way.
+If you are impacted by a suicide loss, remember everyone copes and responds in their own way.
 There is no right way to grieve or approach a loss that might impact your professional work.
-It may be helpful to do the following: - Take time to become aware of your needs and continue to do so.
+It may be helpful to:

+- " Take time to become aware of your needs and continue to do so

-- Seek support:
+- " Seek support

 - From colleagues & support system

 - Support groups

 - Professional therapy

 - Blogs, listservs, online support

-- Ask for help, particularly if you are assigned a similar case.
+- " Ask for help, particularly if you are assigned a similar case

-- Take the time you need.
+- " Take the time you need

-- Consult.
+- " Consult

-- " If grief (or another emotion) is affecting anyone's work, personal relationships, or ability to sleep, eat, or engage in daily activities, likely additional support may be needed.
+If grief (or another emotion) is affecting anyone's work, personal relationships, or ability to sleep, eat, or engage in daily activities, likely additional support may be needed:

-- Seek professional treatment.

-- Add additional peer, family, spiritual, or other help.

-- Leverage consultation and team support as you are able.

-- Consider taking a break, such as stepping back from your role for a little while or taking a vacation.

-- Use Family Medical Leave Act (FMLA) time for treatment and additional support.
+- " Seek professional treatment. - " Add additional peer, family, spiritual, or other help. - " Leverage consultation and team support as you are able. - " Consider taking a break such as stepping back from your role for a little while or taking a vacation. - " Use Family Medical Leave Act (FMLA) time for treatment and additional support.

-- " Remember to honor all emotions.
-Anger at yourself for being unable to prevent the loss and/or anger at the client for taking their life are normal emotions, and they require time and space to work through.
+Remember to honor all emotions.
+Anger at yourself and/or anger at the client for taking their life are normal emotions, and they require time and space to work through.